Skip to main content

 Revalidate to keep findings current

 Use revalidate to re-check existing observations against the latest commit and update their status without generating new findings — a fast, cheap correctness pass after you've shipped work.
 Re-running an audit also reconciles against what's already there: duplicates merge and dismissed items stay dismissed.
-Revalidate is available on Pro and Team.
+Revalidate is available on every plan.

 A simple rhythm: run an audit on a regular cadence (weekly, or once per release) and after any major refactor, and use Revalidate between audits to confirm fixes landed.

-Turn on review for a repo and Hyrax reviews incoming pull requests automatically — posting a single review comment (updated in place as the PR gets new commits) and a Hyrax Review check run you can gate merges on.
-PR review is available on Pro and Team.
+PR review is on by default for every repository you connect — Hyrax reviews incoming pull requests automatically — posting a single review comment (updated in place as the PR gets new commits) and a Hyrax Review check run, which you can optionally require for merge.
+It is available on every plan, and you can turn it off per repo in the repo's settings.
 See Pull request review.

 Spend controls